bmkramer/covid19_preprints_published/README.md

 This repository contains code used to extract details of COVID-19 related preprints that are linked to published journal articles in Crossref metadata, and visualize their distribution over time (building on [COVID-19 Preprints](https://github.com/nicholasmfraser/covid19_preprints))

-The process for collecting preprint metadata is documented fully [here](covid19_preprints_published.Rmd).
+The process for collecting preprint metadata is documented fully [here](01_covid19_preprints_published.Rmd).
 In general terms, preprint metadata harvested from Crossref were enriched with data on linked published journal articles using the metadata field `relation.is-preprint-of` in Crossref.
-Additionally, information was collected on time between preprint publication and publication of Data were collected on October 24, 2020 for COVID-related preprints published between January 1, 2020 and October 11, 2020.
+Additionally, information was collected on time between preprint publication and publication of Data were collected on January 24, 2021 for COVID-related preprints published between January 1, 2020 and January 10, 2021.

 ### A note on coverage
 The coverage of links to published articles in Crossref is **expected to be incomplete** - not all preprint servers include such links in their metadata, and those that do might do so with a time delay and might miss cases where preprints are subsequently published as journal articles.